Today’s Heardle answer - if you’re struggling & don’t want to lose a streak

-Today’s (April 9) Heardle answer has been revealed and the mystery song is courtesy of one of the most famous pop stars alive.
-The mystery artist is only 21, but is a global star and has shot to fame in recent years.
+Today’s (April 12) Heardle answer has been revealed and the mystery song is courtesy of one a band who rose to fame in the early 90s, with today’s mystery song being over three decades old.

-She first gained public attention in 2015 with her debut single "Ocean Eyes".
-She has also collaborated with the likes of Justin Bieber and more.
-She is the singer on the most recent James Bond film.
+They have sold more than 30 million records worldwide, and over 19 million records in the US alone.
+The band has had 18 Top 10 songs on Billboard’s Mainstream Rock Tracks chart, five number one hits, and received 11 Grammy Award nominations.

 If you’ve never played, Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.